bfeitknecht/vault/sem3/LinAlg/UE/bf/LinAlg-bf-u06.md

 To arrive at the dimension of $S^{\mathbf{v}}$, we will show that it is a hyperplane of the vector space $V = \mathbb{R}^{2 \times m}$.

 First, let's show that $V$ is indeed a vector space.
+For this,

 Thus, $2m-1$.